OSeMOSYS/osemosys_global/docs/contributing.md

 │   ├── snakefile                 # callable snakefile
 ```

+## Code Contributions

+The following steps will walk through how to submit code changes.

 ### Submit an Issue

 Before you work on any non-trivial code contribution it's best to first create
-a report in the [issue tracker](https://github.com/OSeMOSYS/osemosys_global/issues) to start a discussion on the subject.
-This often provides additional considerations and avoids unnecessary work.
+a report in the [issue tracker](https://github.com/OSeMOSYS/osemosys_global/issues)
+to start a discussion on the subject.
+This often provides additional considerations
+and avoids unnecessary work.

 ### Create an environment

 Before you start coding, we recommend creating an isolated [virtual environment](https://realpython.com/python-virtual-environments-a-primer/) to avoid any problems with your installed Python packages.
 This can easily be done via either [virtualenv](https://virtualenv.pypa.io/en/stable/):

-    ```bash
+    ``` bash
     virtualenv <PATH TO VENV>
     source <PATH TO VENV>/bin/activate
     ```

 or [Miniconda](https://docs.conda.io/en/latest/miniconda.html):

-    ```bash
+    ``` bash
     conda create -n osemosys_global python=3 six virtualenv pytest pytest-cov conda activate osemosys_global
     ```